FlashBuddy/Admin-Page-Class/README.markdown

    * Fixed APC debug error.

 ###0.9.3
-   * Added stripslashes for repater text and textarea fields on admin panel.
+   * Added stripslashes for repeater text and textarea fields on admin panel.

 ###0.9.2
    * Fixed media uploader on 3.4 issue #3